salesforce/standards-explainers/checkbox-psuedo/explainer.md

 And the following styles **MUST** be the computed value in the user-agent's stylesheet:

 ```

+/* NOTE: THIS IS AN EARLY DRAFT OF THE STYLES AND WILL EVOLVE
+         BASED ON FEEDBACK FROM USER-AGENTS AND COMPONENT AUTHORS */

 input[type=checkbox] {
     display: flex;
     width: 13px;